aysh2603/rag_chat_app/README.md

 # RAG Chat Application

-This repository contains the code for a Retrieval-Augmented Generation (RAG) Chat Application.
+This repository contains the code for a Retrieval-Augmented Generation (RAG) Chatbot Application.
 The application leverages a combination of React, FAST API, ChromaDB, and Langchain to provide a seamless and interactive chat experience, augmented with knowledge retrieval capabilities.

 ## Features